BCG vaccine: Adverse effects

-BCG immunization generally causes some pain and scarring at the site of injection.
-The main adverse effects are keloids—large, raised scars.
-The insertion to the deltoid muscle is most frequently used because the local complication rate is smallest when that site is used.
+BCG immunization generally causes some pain and scarring at the site of injection during infancy.
+The mechanism of this side effect is not fully understood, however it can be mitigated by performing the vaccination later in life.
+Usually wealthier regions have lower scar rate among the population, such as Western Europe, unlike its Eastern counterpart, where the BCG scar is considered widespread.
+The insertion to the deltoid muscle is typically used because the local complication rate is smallest for that site.
+In most countries it is the left shoulder, although some, like Brazil, administer the vaccination to the right.
 Nonetheless, the buttock is an alternative site of administration because it provides better cosmetic outcomes.

 BCG vaccine should be given intradermally.
-If given subcutaneously, it may induce local infection and spread to the regional lymph nodes, causing either suppurative (production of pus) and nonsuppurative lymphadenitis.
+If given subcutaneously, it may induce local infection and spread to the regional lymph nodes, causing either suppurative (production of pus) or nonsuppurative lymphadenitis.
 Conservative management is usually adequate for nonsuppurative lymphadenitis.
 If suppuration occurs, it may need needle aspiration.
-For nonresolving suppuration, surgical excision may be required.
+For unresolved suppuration, surgical excision may be required.
 Evidence for the treatment of these complications is scarce.

 Uncommonly, breast and gluteal abscesses can occur due to haematogenous (carried by the blood) and lymphangiomatous spread.
 Regional bone infection (BCG osteomyelitis or osteitis) and disseminated BCG infection are rare complications of BCG vaccination, but potentially life-threatening.
 Systemic antituberculous therapy may be helpful in severe complications.

 When BCG is used for bladder cancer, around 2.9% of treated patients discontinue immunotherapy due to a genitourinary or systemic BCG-related infection, however while symptomatic bladder BCG infection is frequent, the involvement of other organs is very uncommon.
 When systemic involvement occurs, liver and lungs are the first organs to be affected (1 week [median] after the last BCG instillation).

 If BCG is accidentally given to an immunocompromised patient (e.g., an infant with severe combined immune deficiency), it can cause disseminated or life-threatening infection.
 The documented incidence of this happening is less than one per million immunizations given.
 In 2007, the WHO stopped recommending BCG for infants with HIV, even if the risk of exposure to tuberculosis is high, because of the risk of disseminated BCG infection (which is roughly 400 per 100,000 in that higher risk context).

 Usage

-The age of the person and the frequency with which BCG is given has always varied from country to country.
-The WHO currently recommends childhood BCG for all countries with a high incidence of tuberculosis and/or high leprosy burden.
-This is a partial list of historic and current BCG practice around the globe.
+The person's age and the frequency with which BCG is given have always varied from country to country.
+The WHO recommends childhood BCG for all countries with a high incidence of tuberculosis and/or high leprosy burden.
+This is a partial list of historic and active BCG practices around the globe.
 A complete atlas of past and present practice has been generated.
+As of 2022, 155 countries offer the BCG vaccine in their schedule.